gabrycina/VestingContract/README.md

 Vest your ERC20 tokens or ethers with this tested solidity smart contract.

-## About the code

-I wrote everything commenting every line, so it should be really easy to understand the logic.

-This was one of my first developed contracts with Solidity and I remember how proud I was when I completed it.

 ## Warning

 If you want to test it, I developed tests to BUT!..